+• memfile - Lease information is stored on disk in a text file

+Ken Administrator in ofference Manual database.

-- memfile Lease information is stored on disk in a text file. - mysql Lease information is stored in a MySQL relational database. - pgsql Lease information is stored in a PostgreSQL relational database.
+• pgsql - Lease information is stored in a PostgreSQL relational database.

 Additional parameters may be needed, depending on your setup and specific operation: username, password and database name or the directory where specific files are located.
 See appropriate manual page for details (man 8 kea-admin).